100 Kinds Of Fruits And 100 Kinds Of Vegetables

-The reason that people drink sugary sodas, eat sugary candy, and crave a sugary deserts after a meal is because they don't eat very enough fruit to satisfy their natural desire for sweets, and therefore their body is constantly seeking out some kind of sugary substitute to fill that void.
+The reason that people drink sugary sodas, eat sugary candy, and crave sugary deserts after a meal is because they don't eat enough fruit to satisfy their natural desire for sweets, and therefore their body is constantly seeking out some kind of sugary substitute to fill that void.

 2. HUMANS DIGEST FRUIT A LOT EASIER THAN OTHER FOODS

-If you put an apple in a juice machine and removed the fiber you would be left with apple juice and if you then took that apple juice and put it in a dehydrator overnight to remove the water all that would be left over when you opened the dehydrator in the morning would be some sugar crystals and a collection of vitamins, minerals, and other nutrients that are so small that you would need a microscope to see them.
+If you put an apple in a juice machine and remove the fiber you would be left with apple juice and if you then took that apple juice and put it in a dehydrator overnight to remove the water all that would be left when you opened the dehydrator in the morning would be some sugar crystals and a collection of vitamins, minerals, and other nutrients that are so small that you would need a microscope to see them.